Streptococcus pneumoniae: Infection

 Streptococcus pneumoniae is part of the normal upper respiratory tract flora.
-As with many natural flora, it can become pathogenic under the right conditions, typically when the immune system of the host is suppressed.
+As with many natural flora, it can become pathogenic under the right conditions, typically when the host's immune system is suppressed.
 Invasins, such as pneumolysin, an antiphagocytic capsule, various adhesins, and immunogenic cell wall components are all major virulence factors.
 After S. pneumoniae colonizes the air sacs of the lungs, the body responds by stimulating the inflammatory response, causing plasma, blood, and white blood cells to fill the alveoli.
 This condition is called bacterial pneumonia.

 S. pneumoniae undergoes spontaneous phase variation, changing between transparent and opaque colony phenotypes.
 The transparent phenotype has a thinner capsule and expresses large amounts of phosphorylcholine (ChoP) and choline-binding protein A (CbpA), contributing to the bacteria's ability to adhere and colonize in the nasopharynx.
 The opaque phenotype is characterized by a thicker capsule, resulting in increased resistance to host clearance.
-It expresses large amounts of capsule and pneumococcal surface protein A (PspA) which help the bacteria survive in the blood.
+It expresses large amounts of capsule and pneumococcal surface protein A (PspA), which help the bacteria survive in the blood.
 Phase-variation between these two phenotypes allows S. pneumoniae to survive in different human body systems.

 Diseases and symptoms

 Pneumonia is the most prevalent disease caused by Streptococcus pneumoniae.
 Pneumonia is a lung infection characterized by symptoms such as fever, chills, coughing, rapid or labored breathing, and chest pain.
 For the elderly, those who contract pneumonia have also shown these lesser nonspecific symptoms, but also tend to show that they have tachypnea a few days before clinical certainty that they have contracted the bacterial illness.
-Tachypnea is characterized by rapid and shallow breathing and can affect a person's ability to sleep, chest pain, and a decreased appetite.
+Tachypnea is characterized by rapid, shallow breathing and can affect a person's ability to sleep, cause chest pain, and decrease appetite.

-While a few different bacterial infections can lead to meningitis, S. pneumoniae is one of the leading causes of this infection.
-Pneumococcal meningitis occurs when the bacteria goes from the blood to the central nervous system, which is made up of the brain and the spinal cord.
-Here, the infection will spread and cause inflammation, leading to severe disabilities like brain damage or hearing loss or limb removal or death.
+While different bacterial infections can cause meningitis, S. pneumoniae is a leading cause.
+Pneumococcal meningitis occurs when the bacteria spread from the bloodstream to the central nervous system, which is made up of the brain and the spinal cord.
+Here, the infection will spread and cause inflammation, leading to severe disabilities like brain damage or hearing loss, limb removal, or death.
 Symptoms include common problems such as head aches, fevers, and nausea, but the more telling signs that a bacterial infection may have reached the brain are sensitivity to light, seizures, having limited range in neck movement, and easy bruising all over the body.

 Osteomyelitis, or bone infection, is a rare occurrence but has been seen in patients who were diagnosed to have a S. pneumoniae infection that went untreated for too long.

-Sepsis is caused by overwhelming response to an infection and leads to tissue damage, organ failure, and even death.
-The symptoms include confusion, shortness of breath, elevated heart rate, pain or discomfort, over-perspiration, fever, shivering, or feeling cold.
+An overwhelming response to an infection that causes tissue damage causes sepsis, which can lead to organ failure, and even death.
+The symptoms include confusion, shortness of breath, elevated heart rate, pain or discomfort, overperspiration, fever, shivering, or feeling cold.